Find inspiration for your next journey! Request a Free Catalog and Join our Newsletter.

 Day 6 — Korčula

 A morning ferry brings you to the island of Korčula.
 Make sure you have a good viewpoint as you approach: the 13th and 14th-century walls and towers are particularly impressive when first seen from the water.
 After checking into your hotel, you’ll meet your private guide for a walking tour of the walled city often referred to as ‘Little Dubrovnik’ thanks to its medieval walls, imposing churches, and Venetian palaces.
-Then step aboard an authentic 1920s sailing vessel for a private sunset cruise around the coast.
 (B)

 Day 7 — Pelješac Peninsula and Dubrovnik